 \subsection{Ablation Studies}

-As stated in Section~\ref{sec:method}, jointly updating both the encoders and GP models throughout the entire optimization is one of the key design choices of JoCo.
-Here, we conduct some ablation studies to examine this insight.
-Figure~\ref{fig:joint_training} shows JoCo's performance compared to (i) when components of JoCo are not updated during optimization (\emph{Not Updating Models}); (ii) when the components are updated separately, rather than jointly, where $\ex$ and $\hhat$ are updated first followed by a separate updating of $\ey$ and $\ghat$ using the two additive parts of JoCo loss respectively. (\emph{W/o Joint Training}).
+As laid out in Section~\ref{sec:method}, jointly updating both the encoders and GP models throughout the entire optimization is one of the key design choices of JoCo.
+We conducted ablation studies to more deeply examine this insight.
+Figure~\ref{fig:joint_training} shows JoCo's performance compared to (i) when components of JoCo are not updated during optimization (\emph{Not Updating Models}); (ii) when the components are updated separately rather than jointly, with $\ex$ and $\hhat$ being updated first followed by a separate updating of $\ey$ and $\ghat$ using the two additive parts of the JoCo loss~\eqref{eq:joco_loss} (\emph{W/o Joint Training}).
 Note that while these components are updated separately, updates to the models and the embeddings are still dependent on the present weights of $\ex$ and $\ey$.

-From the results, it is evident that both design choices are critical to JoCo's performance, and removing any one of them leads to a substantial performance drop, especially in the more complex, higher-dimensional generative AI problems.
-Despite joint training being a crucial element, the extent to which the joint loss to JoCo's performance appears to be task-dependent, with the effect (compared to non-joint training) being less pronounced for some of the synthetic tasks.
-The underpinning rationale could be attributed to the fact that the two additive parts in JoCo loss are inherently intertwined as stated in Section~\ref{subsec:method:joco}.
+From the results it is evident that both design choices are critical to JoCo's performance, and that removing any one of them leads to a substantial performance drop, especially in the more complex, higher-dimensional generative AI problems.
+Despite joint training being a crucial element, the extent to which the joint loss contributes to JoCo's performance appears to be task-dependent, with the effect (compared to non-joint training) being less pronounced for some of the synthetic tasks.
+The underpinning rationale here is that, as stated in Section~\ref{subsec:method:joco}, the two additive parts in JoCo loss are inherently intertwined.
 This ``non-joint'' training still establishes a form of dependency where the latter models are influenced by the learned representations of the former (i.e., $\hhat$ is trained on the output of $\ey$ and $\ey$ is shared across both parts of the loss).
 This renders a complete separation of their training infeasible.